 Seminars are held at ISM’s main seminar space situated in Paris’ elegant 7th arrondissement.
-All MBA candidates are also expected to attend a two-week intensive course of study in New York.
+All IMBA Full-time candidates are also expected to attend a two-week intensive course of study in New York.

 Advertising & Communications